top of page

 Drawbacks

-If you operate through your limited company on contracts that are inside IR35, you’ll be taxed as an employee without receiving any employment benefits
+If you operate through your limited company on contracts that are inside IR35, you’ll be taxed as an employee without receiving any employment benefits.

 If less than 50% of your contractor income comes from outside IR35 contracts, it may not be worth working through your limited company, especially given the risks.
 In this instance, it may be better to go full umbrella, at least until companies reconsider their policy in light of any changes to the legislation.